niraj4u2/junereycasuga.github.io/source/_posts/2013-04-28-what-do-i-install-on-my-machine.markdown

 There you go!
 You already have Sublime Text 2 on your machine.
 If you want to install Sublime Text 3, you can get a `.deb` installer from Sublime Text's [website](http://www.sublimetext.com/3).

+###Vim
+Other than Subime Text 2, I also use Vim when I develop on Ruby on Rails.
+Installing Vim is pretty easy, just run `sudo apt-get install vim`

 ###Git
 Git is a version control system used to track the changes of your file/code.
 It can also be used to collaborate with other developers.